Rigo-codes/WebDevEssentialsNotes/DAY7/aisd-wde-07-intro-to-bootstrap/README.md

 ## 6. **Add a Form**

-- [ ] Below the cards, add a form using Bootstrap's form components:
+- [ x] Below the cards, add a form using Bootstrap's form components:

 ```html
 <div class="container my-5">